Time to Orgasm

 Although many men climax more quickly than they'd like, our findings suggest that's not for lack of effort.
 With 96 percent of men admitting they've tried to delay ejaculation in the past, only a small minority can say they've never struggled to keep orgasm at bay.
 The techniques men employed to address this common challenge, however, varied widely.
 The most common approach was a change in position; 63 percent of men said they used this technique when they felt they were approaching climax too soon.
 Nearly half of men reported simply pausing the action instead.

 More than a third of men tried masturbating before sex or a date, a technique some suggest can relieve the tension of one's natural libido.
-Other common methods of delaying orgasm sought to
+Other common methods of delaying orgasm sought to utilise distraction: 19 percent said they thought about work, whereas 15 percent pictured an unattractive person.
+Sports, inanimate objects, and math problems were also commonly contemplated during sex.
+Even 5 percent thought of a parent or grandparent (if only Freud could comment on that result).

 More than a quarter of men also reported putting on a condom to delay ejaculation.
 And though there are many important reasons to do so, our findings suggest this technique is largely effective.
 Sixty-five percent of men said a condom caused them to reach orgasm more slowly or much more slowly, and only a tiny fraction who tried it said it actually quickened their finish.
-Plus, some research indicates condoms don't adversely affect women's chances of reaching orgasm, so the added layer of protection won't necessarily
+Plus, some research indicates condoms don't adversely affect women's chances of reaching orgasm, so the added layer of protection won't necessarilyjeopardise a partner's pleasure.

 Of all the methods employed to extend sex, which seemed most successful?
 According to our data, some of the most promising techniques were mental: Those who pictured inanimate objects lasted 26 minutes on average, followed closely by those who thought of a parent or grandparent during the deed.
 Those who thought about sports, someone else, or math problems were also among the longest-lasting groups.
 Interestingly, men who tried the most popular method, switching positions, ejaculated several minutes earlier on average.